 For open access, one of the Helmholtz Open Science Office's key endeavours is the promotion of the transformation from subscription-based access to open access.

-Open Access in Helmholtz
+Open Access at Helmholtz

 The Helmholtz Association was one of the initial signatories of the „Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities“ in 2003.
 This document constitutes the basis for the open science activities of the Helmholtz Association.